kkaur89/PROJECT-FOUR/README.md

 ## Wins

 - Being more confident to try new things and implement the features desired.
-I definitely feel that in this project I have semented my learnings from the past 11 weeks.
+I definitely feel that in this project I have cemented my learnings from the past 11 weeks.
 I can now see how everything links a lot more, and given that it was just two of us in this project we still managed to achieve more than I thought we would.